How to Choose Wardrobe for Actor Headshots in NYC?

 When you see someone who shares your coloring, look, or general vibe, snap a photo of the screen with your phone.

 You’re not copying the actor.
 You’re collecting reference points.
+A sort of vision board or inspo wall.

 Sometimes the best ideas come from simply paying attention to what’s already working on screen.